In people’s right to express themselves

 #4.
 Change your behaviour to change your thinking

-You don't change the way you think and then change your behaviour.
-You have to change the way you behave to change the way you think.
+It's not always possible to change the way you think and then change your behaviour.
+You often have to change the way you behave to change the way you think.

 With this mindset, we solve problems through a combination of science and creativity.